guardian/coding-exercise-project/kotlin/README.md

 - `./script/test` to run the unit tests.
 - `./script/start` to run the main function

-*Note:* These scripts will try to run `./script/setup` if your JAVA_HOME environment variable is not set to the location of your JDK install.
+These scripts will try to run `./script/setup` if your JAVA_HOME environment variable is not set to the location of your JDK install.
 If you install the JDK manually make sure to set this.

-*Please note:* unit tests will not output results if run twice without any test or code changes.
+Unit tests will not output results if run twice without any test or code changes.
 See: https://blog.gradle.org/stop-rerunning-tests

-# Manual setup
+## Manual setup

 If these scripts fail and you can't open the project in Android Studio, you may have to install JDK and/or Gradle manually and then try running `gradle test` and `gradle run`.

 [Intructions for installing Adoptium OpenJDK here](https://adoptium.net/)

 [Intructions for installing Gradle manually here](https://gradle.org/install/)